Welcome to powellbooks Of Somerset 100% Secure Valid SSL Certificate

 town, with a population of around 5,000 .
 It is a busy town with a variety of

 surrounded by farmland and small hills .
-To the north is the Mendip and Polden
+To the north and north west are the Quantock, Mendip and Polden

-hills , and to the west on a clear day you can see Dunckery beacon on Exmoor..
+hills , and to the west are the Blackdown hills and on a clear day you can see Exmoor..

 nearby, one is Barrington Court which is an Elizabethan manor house once owed

-by the Lyle family, and was the first house to be owned by the National Trust
+by the Lyle family, and was one of the first properties to be owned by the National Trust

 the country estate of Lord North the Prime Minister in the government of George

-III,he was the prime minister who lost the American colonies.
+III,when he married Anne Speke, he was the Prime Minister who lost the American colonies.
 Also to the north

 is Sedgemoor and Athelney where King Alfred burnt the cakes, and